ianbishop/userevents.github.io/4.2/docs/endpoints.md

 services.

-When you write a pattern, you can create notifications with endpoints such as Twilio, Sendgrid, Pusher, Salesforce.
-There is also a generic endpoint that lets you integrate with CxEngage directly.
+When you write a pattern, you can create notifications with endpoints such as Twilio, Sendgrid, Pusher, and Salesforce.
+There is also a generic endpoint that lets you send events to systems we don't have existing integrations with.

 Here are just a few samples of what you can do with CxEngage endpoints:

 * Call a customer with Twilio
-* Create opportunities with Salesforce
+* Create opportunities within Salesforce
 * Send email with SendGrid
 * Test with the Echo endpoint
-* Trigger notifications with Pusher
+* Trigger notifications to the browser with Pusher
 * Integrate your own app with the generic endpoint